Void-666/Injection/README.md

 - `Grabs Email & Password for Victims Account.
 (Updates if They Change it)` 🟢

-- `Grabs whole credit card (if they enter one while injection is in)` 🟢
+- `Grabs Whole Credit Card (If They Enter one Wile injection is in)` 🟢

-- `Notifies when paypal account has been added!` 🟢
+- `Notifies When PayPal Account Has Been Added!` 🟢

 ════════════════════════════════════════════